LeMonADE-project/LeMonADE/README.md

 ````
 * If you also want to compile and run the tests, there is another option, which can be
   passed to either the configure script (first build method), or to cmake (second build method)
-  This option is -DLEMONADE_TESTS=ON .
+  This option is `-DLEMONADE_TESTS=ON` .
 You need internet access, because the process will
   download the googletest library
-* Another option that can be passed is -DCMAKE_BUILD_TYPE=Release/Debug.
+* Another option that can be passed is `-DCMAKE_BUILD_TYPE=Release/Debug`.
 The default value
   is Release, which uses compiler flags for optimization.
 If the option "Debug" is chosen,
   no compiler optimizations are used, compiler warnings are enabled by -Wall, and
   debugging information is compiled into the binary with -g.
 Other flags then "Release",